5 Stages of Conflict and Workplace Conflict Resolution

 At this point, it must be said, that negotiation has either been ignored or is not something either party understands.
 To learn negotiation and techniques to resolve conflict you can learn from instructors who have been negotiating their whole lives.
 Classes in negotiation are important for all people who intend to rise into the ranks of management.
 With a better knowledge of negotiation and negotiation skills you can grasp the promotion you strive for as well as forge strong relationships at the workplace.
 Eventually, conflicts reach a point at which a sort of equilibrium sets in, in which neither side is getting any closer to achieving its goals and which no one is happy with the situation.
 They come to realize that the costs of continuing the struggle exceed (often greatly exceed) the benefits to be gained.
 This is the situation known as the “mutually hurting stalemate” which is often ripe for the introduction of proposals for a settlement.

 De-escalation inevitably arrives when the fuel is spent.
 It is impossible for conflict to sustain itself indefinitely and one side or the other will concede so that resolution may be reached.
 Sound frustrating?
 Argue, fight, and suffer until something happens and you or the other party give up.
 That does not seem like a viable way to resolve conflict.
 Understanding good techniques in negotiating may help resolve conflicts faster and in your favor.
-You can learn more about how to do this with Negotiation: Problems Solved, No Battles Fought and How To Resolve Conflict for Children and Adults.

 Once de-escalation is complete, the settlement, or resolution, phase begins where the dominant party to the conflict makes concessions to placate the non-dominant party.
 The key to this requires one to sacrifice a little to ensure conflict does not return.
 Usually when conflict is settled, neither party is truly happy, but neither party is still aggrieved.
 The important part of conflict resolution is ensuring that both parties can continue working or existing in harmony.
 If this cannot be achieved, then the conflict has not been resolved fully.
 The final part of the five steps of conflict resolution that can complete the process is peace-building.
 In conflict between only two people, it is much easier to maintain as long as both parties do as agreed upon.
 With groups it becomes more difficult, but never-the-less can still be done with good, strong leadership and trust-building.
 The easiest was to instill trust is to use intermediaries so that they may monitor the parties and police the situation.
 It must be agreed upon and mutually enforced to work effectively.